crashoverride777/swifty-ads/README.md

 ### Rewarded Ads

-Rewared ads may be non-skippable and should only be presented when pressing a dedicated button.
+Rewarded ads may be non-skippable and should only be presented when pressing a dedicated button.

 ```swift
 SwiftyAds.shared.showRewardedAd(